 Table of Contents

-The 2025 Hong Kong Open (also known as the Li-Ning Hong Kong Open 2025 for sponsorship reasons) is a badminton tournament that will be held at the Hong Kong Coliseum in Kowloon, Hong Kong, from September 9 to September 14, 2025.
-It is the 35th edition of the Hong Kong Open championships, and part of the BWF World Tour Super 500 tournaments on the 2025 BWF World Tour.
-This event features a total prize fund of US$500,000.1“2025 Hong Kong Open Prospectus”.
+The 2025 Hong Kong Open (also known as the Li-Ning Hong Kong Open 2025 for sponsorship reasons) was a badminton tournament held at the Hong Kong Coliseum in Kowloon, Hong Kong, from September 9 to September 14, 2025.
+It was the 35th edition of the Hong Kong Open championships, and part of the BWF World Tour Super 500 tournaments on the 2025 BWF World Tour.
+This event featured a total prize fund of US$500,000.1“2025 Hong Kong Open Prospectus”.
 BWF Corporate.
 Retrieved 30 August 2025.

-The 2025 Hong Kong has been awarded the prestigious “M” Mark by Hong Kong’s Major Sports Events Committee.
-This designation recognizes the tournament’s potential to deliver top-tier sports and economic benefits to the city.
-The tournament will receive enhanced government support.
-The “M” Mark aims to develop world-class events that boost tourism, stimulate local business, and solidify Hong Kong’s reputation as a hub for major international sports.
-The committee stated the championships will feature Olympic medalists and world-ranked players, attracting overseas fans and providing a significant boost to local hospitality and retail sectors.2“Hong Kong Badminton Open 2025 awarded prestigious “M” Mark status”.
+The 2025 Hong Kong Open was awarded the prestigious “M” Mark by Hong Kong’s Major Sports Events Committee.
+This designation recognized the tournament’s potential to deliver top-tier sports and economic benefits to the city.
+The tournament received enhanced government support.
+The “M” Mark aimed to develop world-class events that would boost tourism, stimulate local business, and solidify Hong Kong’s reputation as a hub for major international sports.
+The committee stated the championships would feature Olympic medalists and world-ranked players, attracting overseas fans and providing a significant boost to local hospitality and retail sectors.2“Hong Kong Badminton Open 2025 awarded prestigious “M” Mark status”.
 The Standard.
 Retrieved 4 September 2025.

 Date | 9–14 September |